Research Impact at Ohio State

 Maggie Smith

-The poet of “Good Bones” whose message of despair and hope struck a chord and quickly went viral in the summer of 2016
+The poet of “Good Bones” whose message of despair and hope struck a chord and went viral

 June – Natural Resources